-Google AdWords shopping campaigns make up a large portion of many eCommerce businesses PPC marketing budgets and website traffic.
+Google Ads shopping campaigns make up a large portion of many eCommerce businesses PPC marketing budgets and website traffic.
 For many, an effective Google AdWords shopping campaign contributes to a large part of their revenue.
 But for a lot of digital marketing managers, the range of options, importance, and effectiveness of the different Google campaign types is enough to give anyone a case of paralysis.

 If the shopping campaign is working, should you even try to “fix” it?
 Even the smallest reduction in AdWords campaigns can hurt a company’s bottom line.
 But as they say – no risk, no reward.
 Testing, tweaking, and optimising Google AdWords shopping campaigns with a target ROAS bid strategy will increase traffic and maximise conversions.
 Here’s how to get started.